Skip Navigation

 Organizations & Residence Halls will track and gather information on the Award Criteria for the year leading up to the annual awarding of the President's Cup.

-Applications for the 2026 President's Cup are TBD!
+Submit an Application for the 2026 President's Cup

 Registered Student Organizations are not eligible for the President's Cup, however, we will be selecting up to 10 groups for $1000 awards based on their programming efforts in the three Student Affairs Strategic Plan Pillars: Personal Development; Well-Being; and Community Impact.
-Organizations will also include up to 10 photos to support their application.
+Descriptions and photos are submitted via the online application.

 DSOs (Big Event, AASA, BSA) and Governmental/Presidential groups (SGA, CAC, Crimson Club, PCS) are not eligible to win the $1000 award.